ProstoTkach/managment-boards/README.md

 4. **Drag and Drop**:
    - Move cards between columns by clicking and dragging them to the desired column.
 The changes will be reflected in the state of the application.

-5. **View Boards**:
-   - All created boards are displayed on the main page.
-Click on a board to view its cards and manage them.

 ### Features